hack-rpi/discord-bot-2021/botREADME.txt

         On submit, the bot creates a post with a reaction in the current channel /create    Channel category        Reaction        Text

-3/6 Working test case for embed
+3/6 Working test case for embed: COMPLETE by Bryce
     /embed general :thumbsup: hello world

     Note: :thumbsup: is an emoji (all emojis universally compatible at https://emojipedia.org/)

-3/5 Working test case with emoji:
+3/5 Working test case with emoji: COMPLETE by Bryce
     /create general :thumbsup: hello world

     Note: :thumbsup: is an emoji (all emojis universally compatible at https://emojipedia.org/)